SimVascular/simvascular.github.io-archive/source/documentation/modeling/_creatingModelsAnalytic.md

 To change face names, types, etc., refer to In [Face Operations for PolyData Model](#modelingPolyDataFaces)

 <font color="red">**HELPFUL HINT:** </font> The surface may look not very smooth.
-It's possibly not caused by the analytic model itself, but by the visualization. **It's required for you to make sure the model surface look right to for you.** To improve it:
+There is a difference between true lofting artifacts and visualization artifacts.
+Is this a lofting artifact?
+The answer is no. The crease you see results from the resolution of the rendering.
+This can easily be fixed by changing the maximum facet size.  **It's required for you to make sure the model surface look right to for you.** To improve it:

 	Click the button "Change Facet Size.."
-	Provide a smaller value for Max Edge Size
+	Provide a smaller value for Max Edge Size, like 0.1 or 0.2 for this case Click "OK"
-	Click "OK"

 You shall have a much nicer surface for the model.